pingcap/docs-tidb-operator/en/enable-tls-between-components.md

         ...
         ```

-        If you didn't set the `drainerName` attribute when deploying Drainer, configure the `hosts` attributes as follows:
+        If you have not set the `drainerName` attribute when deploying Drainer, configure the `hosts` attribute as follows:

         ```json
         ...